 Image Is Everything: Constructing Extraordinary Images in Prose

-Many emerging writers have a too-narrow conception of the image, often limiting it to a visual detail.
-In a much more expansive definition, Heather Sellers, poet and teacher of creative writing, argues that the image is a three-dimensional mental picture that inspires thoughts and feeling.
+Improve your writing by using imagery to enrich the visual detail in your stories.
+Heather Sellers, poet and teacher of creative writing, argues that the image is a three-dimensional mental picture that inspires thoughts and feeling to your readers.
 In fact, the best writers employ vivid (concrete), moving (dynamic), and convincing (persuasive) images in order to ground their readers in the fabric of their written world.

 In this workshop, we will examine a range of successful images and then use exercises to practice their construction so that we can then create them in our own work.
 The exercises will reflect the following topics and strategies: